 How To Use SEO

 Here are some ways you can use SEO to drive traffic to your pages:

 One of the most important pages on your website is the blog page.
-This is a necessary section because it gives people insight into your business, informs people and keeps them interested.
-Here are some practical tips blogging for SEO:
+This is a necessary section because it gives people insight into your business, informs people, and keeps them interested.
+Here are some practical tips for blogging for SEO:

 Create for humans first – Don’t write just based on keywords but also make sure that you are writing for people.
 In fact, this should be your first tactic.
 Then, insert the keywords where appropriate.
 It’s important that the content is useful to humans.

 Mae headlines your priority – Not only are they extremely important for keywords but they are also a great clue to readers as to what is in your blog post before they even open it.

 Answer the important questions – Understand your audience.
 Then listen to their questions and problems.
 Strive to answer those questions and solve their problems in your blog posts.

 Invest in good plugins – A plugin like Yoast SEO gives you a good clue on how good your SEO optimization is.
 It will help you remember all of the most important things as well as some of the things that you might forget.

 Update your content often – Post new blog posts on a regular basis if you want to drive traffic to your website.
 Once or twice a week may be optimal for you to create top quality content.

 Create longer content – Longer content usually contains more data and it’s more useful to your readers than short blog posts.
 But you must be sure about how the how long your post should be.